Yomag84/PHP-FFMpeg-laravel/README.md

 ### Manipulate media

 `FFMpeg\FFMpeg` creates media based on URIs.
-URIs could be either a pointer to a local filesystem resource, an HTTP resource or any resource supported by FFmpeg.
+URIs could be either a pointer to a local filesystem resource, an HTTP resource, or any resource supported by FFmpeg.

-**Note**: To list all supported resource type of your FFmpeg build, use the `-protocols` command:
+**Note**: To list all supported resource types of your FFmpeg build, use the `-protocols` command:

 ```